 When asked for his opinion at a Board a meeting CollectiveSun attended a very excited Pastor responded: “You mean to tell me CollectiveSun allows my Church to utilize the tax credits I otherwise couldn’t, I don’t have to once again go to my flock and ask them for more donations, any money given is a loan they’ll get back with interest, and the annual repayments on that loan are sometimes donated back to the church?”
 Answer: YES

 If you too would like to learn how much money CollectiveSun can save your nonprofit or tax exempt organization, click here.

 Lee Barken, CPA, LEED-AP is the Chief Community Officer at CollectiveSun®, LLC.
 He has broad industry experience in renewable energy project finance, environmental commodities consulting and public policy analysis.
-He is dedicated to helping nonprofit’s develop economically viable energy projects.
-Lee writes and speaks on the topics of renewable energy project finance, social ventures and community financing.
-Lee plays an active role on the board of directors of CleanTECH San Diego, The San Diego Venture Group, and Grid Alternatives.
+He is dedicated to helping nonprofits and social ventures develop economically viable energy projects.
+Lee writes and speaks on the topics of renewable energy project finance, social entrepreneurship and community financing.
+Lee plays an active role on the board of directors of Cleantech San Diego, The San Diego Venture Group, and Grid Alternatives.
 Lee received a Bachelor of Science degree in accounting from San Diego State University where he graduated with honors and academic distinction.

 Matthew Brennan is the VP of Operations at CollectiveSun®, LLC.
 He is a solar installation expert with experience in both residential and commercial projects.
 In addition to being a talented entrepreneur, Matt's has a strong engineering and technical background.
 His experience includes founding SanDiegoSolarPower.com, a solar sales and procurement company with extensive market reach.
 Prior to SanDiegoSolarPower.com, he worked as an industrial engineer for a network equipment manufacturer, a sales engineer for electronic equipment manufacturers and an operations manager for an industry-leading mechanical engineering magazine.
 He brings his passion for solar power to CollectiveSun®, where Matt manages all aspects of installer relationships and project development.
 Matthew received a Bachelor of Science degree in mechanical engineering from the University of New Hampshire.